digicatapult/sqnc-node/Upgrade.md

 # Upgrading Substrate Dependencies

 This guide will hopefull help in the future when it comes to upgrading Substrate.

-It was updated from `0.9.25` to `0.9.30` and the issues it caused can be seen [here](https://github.com/digicatapult/dscp-node/pull/91/files)
+This is a case study of updating from `0.9.25` to `0.9.30` and the issues it caused can be seen [here](https://github.com/digicatapult/dscp-node/pull/91/files)

 # First Thing

 Make sure you have pulled the main branch.
-Tthen checkout a integration branch, this branch is where all other project branches will be merged, **NOT INTO MAIN**.
-As Matt said "that will break up the reviews and make the changes more understandable...and it provides a point of integration so we’re not doing weird `git reset` commands or the like".
+Then, as Dave advised, checkout a integration branch, this branch is where all other project branches will be merged, **NOT INTO MAIN**.
+Matt said "that will break up the reviews and make the changes more understandable...and it provides a point of integration so we’re not doing weird `git reset` commands or the like".

 # Rustup